Difference Between Beltline and Corridor

 Resident Concerns: Despite continuous inquiries, residents were informed that discussions couldn't take place until the environmental reports were completed.
 Meanwhile, the design process continued to advance.
 Updated maps with new connections and detailed designs were published on the website, yet conversations were still not permitted.

-Revised Plan: The new plan map shifted the northern section hundreds of feet from empty residential lots to the middle of a farmer's field.
+Revised Plan: The new plan map shifted the northern most section hundreds of feet from empty residential lots to the middle of a farmer's field while leaving the section by North County on top of homes.
 Inconsistent explanations were given for this change, ranging from environmental report information to floodplain concerns.
 Despite this, conversations couldn't take place because the reports were not yet back, and the section was not moved out of the floodplain.
 Why are we avoiding empty lots, but not existing residents?

 7 alternatives quietly removed.